Time & Attendance article series

 Written with Nathan Brick, Senior Application Consultant

-I have been working with time and attendance systems since 2001.
+I have been working with clients in choosing time and attendance systems since 2001.
 Sure, it takes a technical aptitude to deal with servers and database.
 However, if you can’t relate to the person/customer and understand their needs, what good is it?
 Before working with time & attendance, I had to manage teams of people: making sure that the schedule was right, tracking down missing punches, and dealing with employee issues.
 I think this really helped me understand both sides of the software.
 Even today, I think about how I would have wanted to have a report or the data outlined.

 The hardware that your employees use to perform the act of punching in also has two components.
 All clocks work off the same idea.
 The employee goes to the punch and uses one of the following, a fob, ID card, or biometrics and the unit that accepts a transaction.
 Most clocks work as a network appliance like a printer or other peripheral device.